kevinsogo/compgen/README.md

 $ kg seating -f seating.txt write teams.json > seating.html
 ```

-The teams can be grouped by school.
-See the example in `examples/teams.json`.
+The teams can be grouped by school; see the example in `examples/teams.json`.
 This is used so that students from the same school can be placed far from one another.

 The format of `seating.txt` is simple.
 The first grid represents the layout of the seats, and all subsequent grids represent constraints.
 Higher digits represent stronger constraints.
 The example in `examples/seating.txt` is a simple layout:

 - It has eight columns, with consecutive columns facing different directions.
 - One of the seats, `#`, is unavailable.
-- Each person cannot seat within one position of a schoolmate, and cannot seat within two if at least one is facing the other.
+- Each person cannot seat within one position of a schoolmate, and cannot seat within two if at least one is directly facing the other.

 Like the password output, this also uses bootstrap.